amitx13/Learning-Rust/readme.md

 # Memory management:
 # Garbage collector
 1. Written by smart people
-2. Usually no danging
+2. Usually no dangling pointers/memory issuse
-pointers/memory issuse
-3. You cant do manual
+3. You cant do manual memory management
-memory management
-4. Examples - Java, IS
+4. Examples - Java, JS

 # Manual:
-1. You allocate and
-deallocate memory yourself
+1. You allocate and deallocate memory yourself
-2. Can lead to danging
+2. Can lead to danging pointers/memory issuse
-pointers/memory issuse
-3. Learning curve is high
-since you have to do manual
+3. Learning curve is high since you have to do manual MM
-MM
-Examples - c
+4. Examples - c

 # The rust way:
-1. Rust has its own
-ownership model for memory
+1. Rust has its own ownership model for memory management
-management
-2. Makes it extremely safe
-to memory errors
+2. Makes it extremely safe to memory errors

 # Memory Management in Rust:
 Rust has it's own ownership model for memory management which makes it's extremely safe to memory errors